Last Updated on January 20, 2023

 6. Skills Summary/Key Skills:

 Skills and competencies are like the benefit tasters in your resume providing hiring managers with surety that you are the most viable hire from the list of applications.
 The skills section should not merely be a list of “flexible dynamic and hardworking” adjectives to fill up an empty space on the last page of your resume.
-Use a targeted approach by picking the essential skills from the job ad and mimic those words and phrases in your skills tables for an extra suitability boost.
+Use a targeted approach by picking the essential skills from the job ad and mimicking those words and phrases in your skills tables for an extra suitability boost.
 The skills tables should include a list of 10-15 key competencies that link your technical knowledge and experience to the job description of the role you are applying to.

 7. Education/Licenses/Certifications/Relevant Coursework/Training: